Kravantokh/nvim/README.md

 [^3]: Compilation with `F5`, run with `F6` provided by a `compile.sh` (or `compile.bat` on Windows) and a `run.sh` (`run.bat`) script files in the parent directory of the project.

 # Prerequisites
+* Packer (https://github.com/wbthomason/packer.nvim) - must be installed
-* clangd (for error checking and possibly autocomplete)
+* clangd (for error checking and possibly autocomplete) - optional

 # Installation
 The repository has `nvim` as the name so that it can be directly cloned into `.config` on linux or `AppData\Local` on Windows and it will automatically have the correct name to be recognized by neovim.

+If you want to make neovim transparent run `:TransparentEnable` and then it will retain that transparency has been turned on.